Update: September 2016

 What kind of support is available for those who cannot trek?

 For those who have a problem with fitness, you can find horses or mules to carry.
-The locals who drag them charge good money (It used to be INR 500 for a one way ride in 2010).
+The locals who drag them charge good money (It used to be INR 500 for a one-way ride in 2010… did not ask on the latest occassion but must have increased).
 I also saw people being carried on stretcher by four other people although I guess they were heading for the pilgrimage rather than any kind of adventure.

 What about Food Options?

 Basic vegetarian food is available everywhere.
-Other options are less abundant considering the fact that it is a religious circuit.
-After Govindghat, a plate of Maggi seems to be the best option at any point of time (Although not sure what will replace it now considering current events).
+Other options are available but less abundant considering the fact that it is a religious circuit.
+Langar food is also basic.

 How much should be the Budget?

-In case you want to save money, it is possible to do this trip to and from Delhi in less than 4000 rupees in my opinion if you use public transport, stay in budget hotels and you are fit enough not to hire mules or horses.
-You can also lessen your costs by eating the langarsat various gurudwaras at Govndghat, Ghangaria, and even Hemkund.
+In case you want to save money, it is possible to do this trip to and from Delhi for INR 3000 ($50) or so in my opinion if you use public transport, stay in budget hotels (Two people travelling together and sharing hotel rooms is the best) and you are fit enough not to hire mules or horses.
+You can also lessen your costs by eating the langars at various gurudwaras at Govindghat, Ghangaria, and even Hemkund.

 What about Accommodation?